-We love to give our plants fertilizer every now and then but in their dormant period, they really don’t need it.
+We love to give our plants fertiliser every now and then but in their dormant period, they really don’t need it.

-Hold off fertilizing through the winter and wait until spring, when they begin to grow again.
+Hold off fertilising through the winter and wait until spring, when they begin to grow again.

 Happy through the winter, happy into spring!